sabinachou/London-Bike_RIdes_Analysis/README.md

 ## 🤝 Contribution
 Contributions are welcome!
 If you have suggestions for improvements, additional insights, or bug fixes, feel free to **open an issue** or **submit a pull request**.

-## 📬 Contact
-For any questions or inquiries about this project, feel free to reach out:
-📧 **Email:** sabinachou@gmail.com